Table of Contents

 What Is Probate & When Is It Necessary?

-Probate is a legal proceeding to help ensure assets are handled properly after death.
-While there is no requirement for property or a will to go through probate, in some cases, it may be the only way to legally obtain ownership of certain assets.
+Probate is a legal process that helps confirm assets are handled properly after death.
+While not all property or wills must go through probate, it may be the only way to legally transfer ownership of certain assets in some situations.

 Personal representative identifies beneficiaries and distributes assets according to will.
 In some cases, such as when there is no will, the probate process can happen so state law can dictate how the personal representative handles assets.